 On January 1, 2019, the Company adopted ASU No. 2016-02, Leases (ASC 842) which, as permitted by ASC Topic 842, is the date of initial application.
-The core principle of ASC Topic 842 is that a lessee should recognize the assets and liabilities that arise from leases.
-For operating leases, a lessee is required to recognize a right-of-use asset and a lease liability, initially measured at the present value of the lease payments, in the statement of financial position.
+The core principle of ASC Topic 842 is that a lesse should recognize the assets and liabilities that arise from leases.
+For operating leases, a lesse is required to recognize a right-of-use asset and a lease liability, initially measured at the present value of the lease payments, in the statement of financial position.
 The Company recognized a right-of-use asset and operating lease liability upon the adoption of ASU 2016-02 which increased total assets and total liabilities relative to such amounts prior to adoption.
 The Company utilized a discount rate of 5.5% to determine the present value of the future lease payments which represents the Company's incremental borrowing rate.

-Supplemental cash flow information regarding assets and liabilities recorded on January 1, 2019 as a result of the change in accounting principle were as follows (in thousands):
+The impact of adopting ASC 842 on assets and liabilities recorded as of January 1, 2019 were as follows (in thousands):

 Assets

 Operating lease right-of-use asset \$ 180

 Liabilities

 Operating lease liabilities, current 90

 Operating lease liabilities, non-current \$ 90

-The Company recorded a reduction of the non-current portion of the lease liability and an offsetting reduction in the right-of-use assets of \$22,500 during the three months ended March 31, 2019.
-There was no change to the statement of operations or statement of cash flows during the three months ended March 31, 2019 as a result of the adoption of ASC Topic 842.
-See additional information regarding leases in Note 5 -Commitments.
+The Company recorded a reduction of the non-current portion of the lease liability and an offsetting reduction in the right-of-use assets of \$22,500 and \$45,000 during the three and six months ended June 30, 2019, respectively.
+There was no change to the statement of operations or statement of cash flows during the three and six months ended June 30, 2019 as a result of the adoption of ASC Topic 842.
+See additional information regarding leases in Note 5 - Commitments.